MicrosoftDocs/sdk-api/sdk-api-src/content/faxcomex/nf-faxcomex-ifaxoutboundroutingrules-add.md

 This method can also return remote procedure call (RPC) return values.
-For more information, see <a href="https://msdn.microsoft.com/en-us/library/Aa378645(v=VS.85).aspx">RPC Return Values</a>.
+For more information, see <a href="_rpc_rpc_return_values">RPC Return Values</a>.

-To read or to write to this property, a user must have the <a href="https://msdn.microsoft.com/en-us/library/ms689205(v=VS.85).aspx">farMANAGE_CONFIG</a> access right.
+To read or to write to this property, a user must have the <a href="https://msdn.microsoft.com/70d729c6-8299-47d7-8dea-f7c754a25531">farMANAGE_CONFIG</a> access right.